Saved!: Reception

-A DVD version of the film is available from Metro-Goldwyn-Mayer with commentary from Dannelly, Urban and co-producer Sandy Stern as well as commentary by Jena Malone and Mandy Moore; theatrical trailer, access to deleted scenes, and some bloopers.
-Olive Films reissued a Blu-ray edition of the film in 2016.

 Stage musical

 Playwrights Horizons produced a musical version of the film in 2008.
 Music and lyrics are by Michael Friedman with the book and lyrics by two-time Olivier Award nominee John Dempsey and Rinne Groff.
-The musical opened on June 3, 2008 at Playwrights Horizons and closed on June 22, 2008.
+The musical opened on June 3, 2008, at Playwrights Horizons and closed on June 22, 2008.
 The cast included Aaron Tveit, Celia Keenan-Bolger, John Dossett, Julia Murney, Devyn Rush, Curtis Holbrook, and Mary Faber.